A. Is there any water in the refrigerator?

 A. Where?
 I don’t see it.

 Was “there is water in the refrigerator” true?1

 The sense in which “HIV causes AIDS” is true is more complex, strange, mysterious, and interesting than you’d probably think.
-Later in this discussion, I’ll explain the relevant biology in detail—and I think you will be surprised!
+Late in this book, I’ll explain the relevant biology in detail—and I think you will be surprised!
 We will see that there are practical public health consequences to the unexpected sense in which “HIV causes AIDS” is true.

 Meta-rationality matters because rationality matters.
 Rule of law, technology, and our post-subsistence economy are all products of rationality.
 They can’t survive without it.
 Rationality is under heavy bombardment from irrationalists, newly empowered by the internet, and civilizational collapse could result.